nix-community/kde2nix/README.md

 **Note**: Make sure you are using NixOS unstable.
 Release branches are not supported and will not work.

+A binary cache is available at `nix-community.cachix.org`.

+## Flakes

-Add this to your flake inputs and include the NixOS module in your config, then `services.xserver.desktopManager.plasma6.enable = true`.
+Add this repo to your flake inputs and include the NixOS module in your config, then `services.xserver.desktopManager.plasma6.enable = true`.

 You can also run applications directly from this flake (`nix run github:nix-community/kde2nix#dolphin`).

-Non-flake configurations currently require some extra setup pending staging-next merge.

-A binary cache is available at `nix-community.cachix.org`.
+## No flakes

+Add this repo as a channel, then include `<kde2nix/nixos.nix>` in your `imports` list.

 # Future